Employment benefits and expenses

 There were certain circumstances where the taxable benefit was the same, no matter what your earnings.
 These included where you received:

 - payment of a personal bill by your employer.

-In this section we cover the following topics:
+In these pages we cover the following topics:

 - What payments and benefits are non-taxable?